 - 1/2 cup white sugar

 - 1 cup pumpkin puree, not pie filling

 - 1 large egg, at room temp

-- 1 cup plumped golden or dark raisins (let stand in warm water for 5 minutes then drain before adding)
+- 1 cup golden or dark raisins, plumped - let stand in warm water for 5 minutes then drain before adding

-- Whisk 2 2/3 cups of the flour, the cinnamon, nutmeg and salt together in a large bowl just to mix.
-Set aside until needed.
+- Whisk 2 cups of the flour, the cinnamon, nutmeg and salt together in a large bowl until blended.
+Set aside.

-- Pour the water into a small bowl, sprinkle in the yeast and whisk to blend.
+- Add the warm water into a small bowl, sprinkle in the yeast and whisk to blend.
 Allow the yeast to stand about 5 minutes.

 - Knead the dough on low speed for 10 minutes, scraping the sides of the bowl and the hook now and then with a rubber spatula.
 At first, the dough will look more like a batter than a dough, but as you continue to work, it will develop into a soft sticky dough that will just ball up on the hook.
 (This dough develops much the way brioche does.)

 - With the machine on low speed, add the pecans and drained raisins, mixing only until incorporated, about 1 min.
 Add the cranberries and mix as little as possible to avoid crushing them.
 (Inevitably, some of the cranberries will pop and stain a patch of the dough red.
 Just think of this as charming, and proceed.)

 - First Rise: Scrape the dough into a lightly buttered large bowl, Cover tightly with plastic wrap and set aside at room temp to rise until nearly doubled in bulk, about 2 hours.

 - Shaping the dough: Lightly butter or spray two 8 x 4″ bread loaf pans (or alternately, one 9 x 5 loaf pan, for a large loaf) or keep as a round to bake as a freeform round.